nini22P/mpv-tauri/plugins/tauri-plugin-libmpv/README.md

 # Tauri Plugin libmpv

-A Tauri plugin to embed the mpv window in your app.
+A Tauri plugin to embed the mpv player in your app via libmpv.

 ## Installation

 ### Prerequisites

-- Download the libmpv2 library and place it in the root of your project.
-Rename `libmpv.dll.a` to `mpv.lib`.
+- Download the libmpv2 library and place it in `src-tauri`.
 - Tauri v2.x
 - Node.js 18+